OpenResty Edge™ Overview

 These general-purpose language subsets or dialects will be compiled to highly-optimized Lua code just like the Edge language.
 And a “compile-time sandbox” is employed to ensure that such scripts won’t run for too long or eat up too much memory than configured.

 Such general-purpose scripts are certainly much less efficient than Edge language scripts.

 Note: this is to be implemented though we already have a Perl 6 dialect implementation called fanlang, which has been heavily used by the OpenResty Inc team to build the Edge product itself.

 Metrics & Data Analytics

-Every Edge language rule and predefined features in the OpenResty Edge product can have soft real-time metrics.
+Every Edge language rule and predefined feature in the OpenResty Edge product can have soft real-time metrics.
 Many predefined product features come with built-in metrics that can be toggled on the Admin site.
-The User is free to define her own metrics by tagging an Edge language rule or a condition on a specified Edge language rule, or write dedicated Edge language rules to create custom metrics.
-The metric data is collected using the same data pipeline as the access and error log data, feeding back to the Admin site as aggregated results like sums, counts, averages, and etc. These metric results can be used to feed and drive Edge language rules run in the Admin site to automatically control the Gateway Network in some ways dictated by the Super User, like using Gateway’s real-time metrics to automatically direct routing and load-balancing policies in the corresponding Gateway nodes or Gateway Clusters.
+The User is free to define her own metrics by tagging an Edge language rule or a condition on a specified Edge language rule or writing dedicated Edge language rules to create custom metrics.
+The metric data is collected using the same data pipeline as the access and error log data, feeding back to the Admin site as aggregated results like sums, counts, averages, etc. These metric results can be used to feed and drive Edge language rules run in the Admin site to automatically control the Gateway Network in some ways dictated by the Super User, like using Gateway’s real-time metrics to automatically direct routing and load-balancing policies in the corresponding Gateway nodes or Gateway Clusters.

-A SQL-like domain specific language, named ORSQL, can be used to create custom data queries that will execute in a distributed manner.
+A SQL-like domain-specific language, named ORSQL, can be used to create custom data queries that will execute in a distributed manner.
 Note: this is to be implemented.

 Everything still runs atop the OpenResty tech stack.